 Dabrafenib and trametinib

 Dabrafenib (Tafinlar®) and trametinib (Mekinst®) are targeted therapy drugs.
-They are given together to treat melanoma and non-small cell lung cancer.
+They are used together to treat melanoma and non-small cell lung cancer.

-Both drugs are targeted therapy drugs known as cancer growth inhibitors.
+Dabrafenib and trametinib are types of targeted therapy known as cancer growth inhibitors.

-This treatment is only used if the cancer cells have a change (mutation) in a gene called BRAF.
-The BRAF gene produces a protein that makes the cancer cells grow.
+Dabrafenib and trametinib are used if cancer cells have a change (mutation) in a gene called BRAF.
+The BRAF gene causes the cells to produce a protein that encourages the cancer to grow.
 Dabrafenib and trametinib block this protein.

-Dabrafenib and trametinib may be used to treat melanoma that:
+Dabrafenib and trametinib may be used to treat:

-• is stage 3 and was completely removed with surgery – you have the drugs for up to 1 year to try to reduce the risk of the melanoma coming back (called adjuvant treatment)
+• melanoma that is stage 3 and was completely removed with surgery to reduce the risk of the cancer coming back (called adjuvant treatment)

 More information about this treatment